-Byblos is an elegant Middle Eastern restaurant tucked away on a quite side street just minutes from the heart of downtown Budapest.
+Byblos is an elegant Middle Eastern restaurant tucked away on a quite side in the heart of downtown Budapest.
 Syrian natives Osama and Mohamad Kutaini, brothers who previously worked at a nearby five star hotel restaurant, oversee the operations.
-The extensive menu features cold and hot mezze, salads, grilled meats, desserts, and there's also water pipes for hookah fans on the upstairs level (Byblos does serve alcohol, too).
+The extensive menu features cold and hot mezze, salads, grilled meats, desserts, and there's also water pipes for hookah fans on the upstairs (Byblos serves alcohol, too).

-Not everything is a hit here, but for an all-around, comfortable Levantine dining experience in Budapest's city center, Byblos is one of the top choices currently.
+Not every dish is a hit, but for an all-around, comfortable Levantine dining experience in Budapest's city center, Byblos is one of the top choices currently.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).